The Autumn Night Sky

 Turn around and find the queen Cassiopeia to the north looking like a big W or M. Nearby is the faint King Cepheus resembling a child’s drawing of a house.
 Low in the horizon is the Big Dipper.
 Follow the two stars at the end of the bowl to find Polaris (the North Star) at the end of the tail of the Little Dipper.
 Notice that the Little Dipper is always found curved in toward the Big Dipper.

-See our webpage about The Night Sky for a few suggested smart phone and tablet apps and links to various star maps including Stellarium Web.
-The Astronomical League has monthly sky charts (see November below).
-You might also visit the Kaleideum North Planetarium for their daily 3 pm sky tours (general museum admission rates apply).
+See our introduction to The Night Sky and a few suggested smart phone and tablet apps along with links to various star maps including Stellarium Web.
+The Astronomical League has monthly sky charts.
+You might also visit the new Kaleideum Digital Dome Planetarium for their sky tours (general museum admission rates apply).

 To the right and just above the nose of Pegasus (Enif) is the globular cluster [M15].
 Draw a line from the intersection of the neck and head of Pegasus (Baham/Theta Pegasi) to Enif and extend it out just under ½ the distance to the cluster.

-The faint Andromeda Galaxy (M31) is found in Andromeda.
+The wide, but diffuse, Andromeda Galaxy [M31] is found in Andromeda.
 It will appear as a fuzzy patch of light, but through a telescope from a dark sky location you might see the brighter central portion of the galaxy.
 To find it:

 1. Start with the star in the upper left corner of the Great Square of Pegasus – as it appears when looking south (Alpheratz).